Students, places and spaces are being creatively connected on the grounds surrounding Centralia College’s new 70,000 sq.-ft. student union building.

 SCJ’s landscape architecture studio is designing all exterior hardscape, plazas, sustainable landscape and high-efficiency irrigation.
 To help the architects and school visualize design options for the courtyards and hardscape design, 3-D models were created by the landscape architecture team.
 Design elements included creating student gathering spaces around the building and reconfiguring streets into student pedestrian plazas.

 A central circular plaza is replacing a former four-way intersection and will include a future water feature or art sculpture.
 Rain gardens for roof run-off, and extensive use of pervious pavers, are just some of the sustainable design elements.

-The $26 million, project named the TransAlta Student Commons, is scheduled for completion in the spring of 2017.
+The $26 million dollar project is named the TransAlta Student Commons and was completed in 2017.

 “This was and continues to be a fun project to work on.
 Our landscape architecture team worked closely with Centralia College and MSGS Architects to create an outdoor space the students will use and enjoy.”